slerman12/UnifiedML2old/README.md

 python Run.py task=classify/mnist generate=true
 ```

-Can also work with RL (implicitly treats RL as offline, and assumes a replay is saved that can be loaded):
+Can also work with RL:

 ```
 python Run.py task=atari/breakout generate=true
 ```

+Implicitly treats as offline, and assumes a replay is saved that can be loaded.

 ### Offline RL